nsmithuk/lrucache/README.md

 ### 2. Add items to the cache

-You can add items to the cache using the `Set` method or its variants, depending on whether you want to specify additional details like the item's size or expiry time.
+You can add items in to the cache using the `Set` method or its variants, depending on whether you want to specify additional details like the item's size or expiry time.

 #### Basic Insertion
 Use `Set` to add a key-value pair with a default size of 1 and no expiry: